Reassured investigate whether Brits have been turning to…

 This means you’ll be able to make an early claim on your life insurance policy if you’re diagnosed with a terminal illness and are predicted to pass away within 12 months.

-Your pay out can be used to fund private medical treatments or you can use the money to enjoy your remaining time with your loved ones.
+Your pay out can be used to help fund private medical treatments or you can use the money to enjoy your remaining time with your loved ones.

 Coronavirus isn’t classed as a terminal illness and, therefore, you won’t be able to make a claim on your terminal illness cover for Coronavirus.